Bluiss/PP5-React-Community-forum/README.md

 The `TopPosters` component displays a list of users with the most posts, including their usernames and post counts.

-### useClickOutsideToggle

-This custom hook manages the state of an expandable element (e.g., a dropdown menu) and automatically collapses it when a click is detected outside the element.

-### useRedirect

-This custom hook handles user redirection based on their authentication status.
-It attempts to refresh the authentication token and redirects users accordingly.

 ## Testing